-Effective 2016, for a ten (10) year period, one annually funded award for the Marine Institute has been established with an annual gift of \$500 from the Public Service Credit Union.
+Effective 2016, for a ten (10) year period, an annually award for the Marine Institute has been established with an annual gift of \$500 from the Public Service Credit Union.
+Since 2016 PSCU has sponsored the educational and personal development of students in the amount of \$4000.
 The student recipient of this award is selected by each faculty from the pool of eligible students that are enrolled.